1. Is the product made from mushrooms or mycelium?

-Mushrooms utilized as nutritional supplements are rarely cultivated in North America.
+Mushrooms utilized as health products are rarely cultivated in North America.
 It’s just too expensive.
 Most mushrooms today come from Asia, primarily China.
 In fact, China produces 85% of the world’s mushrooms.
 Even Japan, a traditional mushroom producer, is the number one importer of Chinese mushrooms.

 Nammex has worked with Chinese mushroom growers for 20 years.
 We have selected cultivation areas in China that are deep in the mountains and far from industrial pollution.
 We stand by our Chinese partners 100%.

 7. Can I trust Chinese mushrooms?
 All I ever hear are stories of how polluted it is in China.